Rowno/roland.codes/README.md

 Available build tasks:

- * `grunt dev` - development build.
- * `grunt prod` - production build.
+ * `grunt build` - build the website.
- * `grunt server` - development build and start a server / watch for changes.
+ * `grunt server` - build the website, start a server and watch for changes.
- * `grunt server:prod` - production build and start a server / watch for changes.
+ * `grunt jshint` - lint the Javascript and JSON files.

-For a list of all available tasks, run `grunt --help`.

 #### Flags ####

-The following flags can be added to any task (e.g: `grunt server --drafts`):
+The following command line flags can also be added to the `build` and `server` tasks:

+ * `--prod` - do a production build.
  * `--drafts` - render draft posts.